cosmos/ibc/spec/ics-005-port-allocation/README.md

 ### Desired Properties

 - Once a module has bound to a port, no other modules can use that port until the module releases it
+- A module can, on its option, release a port or transfer it to another module
-- A single module can bind to multiple ports
+- A single module can bind to multiple ports at once
 - Ports are allocated first-come first-serve and "reserved" ports for known modules can be bound when the chain is first started

 ## Technical Specification

-### Store keys

-(main part of standard document - not all subsections are required)

-(detailed technical specification: syntax, semantics, sub-protocols, algorithms, data structures, etc)

 ### Data Structures